codeinred/tuplet/README.md

 ## Usage

-Creating a tuple is pretty straight-forward.
+Creating a tuple is as simple as `1, 2, "Hello, world"`!
 Writing
 ```cpp
 tuplet::tuple tup = {1, 2, std::string("Hello, world!")};
 ```